Fintech Digital Marketing: How to Test Channels and Generate Leads

 Content based on interviews with experts

-Content results that can be tracked
+Content results that can be tracked through a variety of methods

 This is the approach that gets our fintech clients ranking on Google for high-value keyphrases, writing content that is expert-based an advanced, and that ultimately brings in sales.